uavpal/beboptwo4g/README.md

 ## Is it really free?
 Are you crazy?
 Yes and yes!
 This softmod has been developed over countless of days and nights by RC hobbyists and technology enthusiasts with zero commercial intention.
-Anyone can download our code for free and transform his/her Disco into a 4G/LTE enabled fixed-wing drone by following the instructions provided.
+Anyone can download our code for free and transform his/her Bebop 2 into a 4G/LTE enabled drone by following the instructions provided.

 _However_, we highly appreciate [feedback and active contribution](#contactcontribute) to improve and maintain this project.